AI guidelines for common enhancements to a Gramps feature

 3. Then I had to “fight” with the AI because I was into a “no end process” as the “assistant” always proposed new features or improvements… So, my AI guidelines sounded more like a set of hijacked prompts, like counting any character into the code or so on, then re- focusing on the real assistance!

 4. I found that some technical parts of the proposed improvements were only a copy of an existing code used by some filter rules (2011, by Robert Cheramy).
-So, AI only looked at gramps core source code and it did not really provide code with copyrights or licence issues.
+So, AI only looked at gramps core source code and it did not really provide new code with copyrights or licence issues.

 There was no guidelines for an automatic review of code by AI.
 Once I found the same logic and code into an other gramps module, I just added, by myself, copyrights line with the reference from 2011.